 We’ve actually mentioned Las Vegas as an excellent destination multiple times (see our senior vacations, New Year destinations, and Christmas destinations posts).
 So, for our next entry in the Medicareful Travel series, we’re going take a closer look at planning a trip to Las Vegas and investigate why seniors should (and often do) flock to this gem near the Mojave Desert.

-Why Las Vegas is a Perfect Trip for Seniors
+Why Las Vegas Tours are Perfect for Seniors

 We’ve already touched on why Las Vegas makes a nice trip for anyone, but if we’re focusing on seniors specifically, the benefits of this trip become even clearer.
 Most resorts have some sort of senior discount, along with the buffets and activities.
 Getting around Las Vegas is senior-friendly, too.
 Not only can you get a taxi or use a ride-sharing app like Uber (not suggested if you’re on the Strip since traffic can be a nightmare), you can also take advantage of the Las Vegas Monorail or one of the trams.
 These additional options are both affordable and can get you to most of the major resorts on the Las Vegas Strip.
 Depending on the resort you’re staying at, you may not even need to leave the building, since most of the larger resorts will have multiple restaurants, shows, and activities to keep you entertained and happy.